15 of the best family-friendly festivals and events in Gloucestershire

 From famous physicists and astronauts to TikTok stars, Cheltenham Science Festival features a range of talks, experiments and activities, sure to spark the interest of adults and children alike.

-Along with a stellar lineup of guests for 2025, the festival — taking place from Tuesday 3 to Sunday 8 June 2025 — also has three free interactive zones; The Arcade, MakerShack and The Discover Zone, to explore along with brand-new stage Jetstream, giving the next generation of scientists a chance to get hands on with crafty activities and more.
+With this year's lineup of guests set to be announced on Tuesday 31 March 2026, the festival, taking place from Tuesday 2 to Sunday 7 June, also has four free interactive zones to explore – The Arcade, MakerShack, The Discover Zone and Jetstream, giving the next generation of scientists a chance to get hands on with crafty activities and more.

 Big Feastival in the Cotswolds